Granite countertops usually last at least 10-20 years. However, from time to time things happen. It is part of life.

 Then you need to do one more item.
 Support the broken piece with a metal L-shaped bracket that holds the broken pieces’ weight during and after the repair.

-However, at the end of the day, if something goes wrong, you can always call a professional.
 Contact us today at Granite Selection to find out how we can help you with your granite counter.